-Noah’s Arc, created by Patrik-Ian Polk, has been a part of my life so long, I’m not fully sure when exactly I started watching it.
-I believe it might have been either my senior year of high school, or maybe the fateful time I perused the gay and lesbian section of the DVD section at Rasputin Music.
+Noah’s Arc, created by Patrik-Ian Polk, has been a part of my life for so long, that I’m not fully sure when exactly I started watching it.
+I believe it might have been either my senior year of high school or maybe the fateful time I perused the gay and lesbian section of the DVD section at Rasputin Music.
 I also know that when I still had cable, I caught a couple of episodes on Logo and fell in love immediately.
 All that melanin, all those different types of gay Black men, all that phoine!
-And it’s wasn’t just Wade, Ricky or Trey either!
+And it wasn’t just Wade, Ricky, or Trey either!
 Noah himself was snatched!
 Chance was very handsome and intelligent with the nicest ass and tightest body!
-Alex was cute, funny as all hell, charismatic and charming with a smile to light up a room!
+Alex was cute, funny as all hell, charismatic, and charming with a smile to light up a room!
 Plus talented as all get out!

-Many have compared this series to Sex & the City, and while such a comparison is reasonable, Noah’s Arc stands completely on it’s own and is vastly different because it highlights the Black and LGBTQ experience specifically.
-And while Noah can be somewhat comparable to Carrie Bradshaw, both writers and hopeless romantics, Alex similar to Miranda Hobbs in that they tell it like it is, Chance to Charlotte are both more reserved and traditional, and of course Ricky and Samantha are the more sexually-forward wild childs.
+Many have compared this series to Sex & the City, and while such a comparison is reasonable, Noah’s Arc stands completely on its own and is vastly different because it highlights the Black and LGBTQ experience specifically.
+And while Noah can be somewhat comparable to Carrie Bradshaw, both writers, and hopeless romantics, Alex is similar to Miranda Hobbs in that they tell it like it is, Chance to Charlotte are both more reserved and traditional, and of course, Ricky and Samantha are the more sexually-forward wild childs.
 But there’s so much more to the characters and to the story of Noah’s Arc.